WebSocket Proxy Setup#

 1. Create TLS secret.

-2. Deploy nginx proxy service/config.
+2. Deploy nginx proxy service and configuration.

 3. Configure Ingress for HTTPS + WebSocket traffic.